kubescape/kubescape.io/docs/docs/operator/continuous-scanning.md

 ### By Workload

 You could also be interested in checking how secure a specific workload is.
-To see the results, use:
+To see those results, use:

 ```
 kubectl get -n k8s-bad-practices workloadconfigurationscansummaries trusty-reverse-proxy -o yaml | less